-- ► Is the PLC connected to the power supply? - ► Are the participants available in the TCP/IP network? - Can the PLC be reached via the Ping command? - Can the PLC be reached at the respective port via TELNET? - Are the PLC and the PC connected with the right cable? - ▶ Did you select the right com port? - ▶ Do the communication parameters match (Baud rate, parity, start/stop bits, ...)? - ► Is the com port blocked by another application? - Did you configure the net address correctly, both in the driver dialog and in the address properties of the variables? - Did you use the right object type for the variable? - Does the offset addressing of the variable match the one in the PLC? - > Analysis with the Diagnosis Viewer: Which messages are displayed?
+▶ Is the PLC connected to the power supply?

+- ► Are the participants available in the TCP/IP network? - ► Can the PLC be reached via the Ping command? - ► Can the PLC be reached at the respective port via TELNET? - ► Are the PLC and the PC connected with the right cable? - Was the right COM port selected? - ▶ Do the communication parameters match (Baud rate, parity, start/stop bits, ...)? - ▶ Is the COM port blocked by another application? - ▶ Did you configure the net address correctly, both in the driver dialog and in the address properties of the variables? - Did you use the right object type for the variable? - Does the offset addressing of the variable match the one in the PLC? - ► Analysis with the Diagnosis Viewer: Which messages are displayed?